Oliver Cromwell: Marston Moor, 1644

-New Model Army

-Partly in response to the failure to capitalise on their victory at Marston Moor, Parliament passed the Self-Denying Ordinance in early 1645.
-This forced members of the House of Commons and the Lords, such as Manchester, to choose between civil office and military command.
-All of them—except Cromwell, whose commission was given continued extensions and was allowed to remain in parliament—chose to renounce their military positions.
-The Ordinance also decreed that the army be "remodelled" on a national basis, replacing the old county associations; Cromwell contributed significantly to these military reforms.
-In April 1645 the New Model Army finally took to the field, with Sir Thomas Fairfax in command and Cromwell as Lieutenant-General of cavalry and second-in-command.

-Battle of Naseby 1645
+Battle of Naseby, 1645

 At the critical Battle of Naseby in June 1645, the New Model Army smashed the King's major army.
 Cromwell led his wing with great success at Naseby, again routing the Royalist cavalry.
 At the Battle of Langport on 10 July, Cromwell participated in the defeat of the last sizeable Royalist field army.
 Naseby and Langport effectively ended the King's hopes of victory, and the subsequent Parliamentarian campaigns involved taking the remaining fortified Royalist positions in the west of England.
 In October 1645, Cromwell besieged and took the wealthy and formidable Catholic fortress Basing House, later to be accused of killing 100 of its 300-man Royalist garrison after its surrender.
-He also took part in successful sieges at Bridgwater, Sherborne, Bristol, Devizes, and Winchester, then spent the first half of 1646 mopping up resistance in Devon and Cornwall.
+He also took part in successful sieges at Bridgwater, Sherborne, Bristol, Devizes and Winchester, then spent the first half of 1646 mopping up resistance in Devon and Cornwall.
 Charles I surrendered to the Scots on 5 May 1646, effectively ending the First English Civil War.
 Cromwell and Fairfax took the Royalists' formal surrender at Oxford in June.

-Cromwell's military style

-Cromwell, in contrast to Fairfax, had no formal training in military tactics, and followed the common practice of ranging his cavalry in three ranks and pressing forward, relying on impact rather than firepower.
-His strengths were an instinctive ability to lead and train his men, and his moral authority.
-In a war fought mostly by amateurs, these strengths were significant and most likely contributed to the discipline of his cavalry.

-Cromwell introduced close-order cavalry formations, with troopers riding knee to knee; this was an innovation in England at the time and a major factor in his success.
-He kept his troops close together after skirmishes where they had gained superiority, rather than allowing them to chase opponents off the battlefield.
-This facilitated further engagements in short order, which allowed greater intensity and quick reaction to battle developments.
-This style of command was decisive at both Marston Moor and Naseby.